ChillinSoul/Distributed-Systems/mini-metrics-app/README.md

 - Graphs: Chart.js, react-chartjs-2
 - Validation: zod

-## References & contributions

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-FEEDBACK prof:
-script pr calculer charge du service, augmenter les replica automatisé(pr voir que charge a diminué ? )

-# setup and deployment of the Mini-Metrics Application
+# Setup and deployment of the Mini-Metrics Application

 This is a distributed system consisting of multiple services and a database, deployed on a Kubernetes cluster using Minikube